Have Your Business Back-to-School Ready with Zero Waste in Tow

 One of the most problematic areas is e-commerce packaging waste.
 E-commerce became a lifeline for consumers and companies during the pandemic, and online shopping will continue to strain the industry through the holidays.
 Nearly every retail operation has an online component, which means shipping materials are included in their waste footprint.
 This packaging issue doesn’t solely involve products shipped directly to the consumer but also a company’s freight packaging.
 According to data collected by Limeloop in 2018, shipping services estimated that around 165 billion packages are shipped each year, which roughly equates to one billion trees.
 One can only imagine where those numbers are today.

 Retailers are facing unprecedented challenges.
 The explosion of e-commerce is leading to shuttered storefronts in record numbers.
 Being conscious of the impact and developing simple solutions (like take-back programs or selling products made from recycled materials) can decrease what is put into landfills.
-Working with a single-source company that analyzes and manages your waste streams can help retailers achieve zero waste and hugely streamline your operations, meanwhile saving you two precious assets these days: time and money.
+Working with a single-source company that analyzes and manages your waste streams can help retailers hugely streamline their operations, meanwhile saving two precious assets these days: time and money.
 A custom-built program for your business may just be a perfect fit.

 Auto Industry – Putting Waste into a Positive Gear